Thanking your volunteers

 • Arrange a general thank you for big groups and add a personal touch for an individual.

 • Match your thank you to the person who's receiving it.
 Think about their age, their interests, what's accessible to them, their allergies or medical conditions.
+Think about how the person would like to be thanked - some volunteers might enjoy an awards ceremony in front of their unit, while others might prefer a simple thank you out of the spotlight.

 Ways to say thank you